m0ru/rri-vu-presentation/slides-content.md

 * military use
   * can be used for producing weapons, too

-* ADIs build hives, hives reproduce ADIs (from what resources, though?)
+* ADIs build hives, hives reproduce 🐝🐝 (from what resources, though?)

 ---